mr-bt/manager.README/README.md

 ### Leadership

+I'm a big fan of [Amazon's 14 leadership principles](https://www.amazon.jobs/en/principles).
+Get familiar with them, I expect you to incorporate it on your behaviours.
+If not possible on {company_X} let's have a chat about it.

+Lead by example, show don't tell!

-**Everyone is a leader and leadership comes from everywhere.** Leadership is not just for managers.
+#### Everyone is a leader and leadership comes from everywhere

+Leadership is not just for managers.
 You'll find throughout your career that management is orthogonal to leadership.
 I expect different team members will need to step into leadership roles, contribute, and step back once the need for their specific skills has passed.
+It's our job to pull out leaders from everywhere.

+#### A Leadership Primer

-**A Leadership Primer** from General Colin Powell, Chairman (Ret), Joint Chiefs of Staff.
+From General Colin Powell, Chairman (Ret), Joint Chiefs of Staff.
 18 valuable lessons that you should be aware of (<http://govleaders.org/powell.htm).> Some are really close to my heart:

 * "Being responsible sometimes means pissing people off."
 * "The day soldiers stop bringing you their problems is the day you have stopped leading them.
 They have either lost confidence that you can help them or concluded that you do not care.
 Either case is a failure of leadership."